karthitect/kda-flink-autoscaling/README.md

 ## Why use Application Autoscaling?
 You may be wondering: "Why use Application Autoscaling; why not just trigger a Lambda function via a CloudWatch alarm and SNS?".
 The main reason is that Application Autoscaling has a well defined API for specifying scaling policies and associated attributes such as cooldown periods.
 In addition, we can take advantage of all three scaling types included with Application Autoscaling: step scaling, target tracking scaling, and schedule-based scaling (not covered in this doc).

-## Step scaling
-The step scaling sample uses the incomingRecords metric for the source Kinesis stream to proportionately configure the parallelism of the associated KDA application.
-The following subsections describe the key components behind the scaling approach

 ### Application autoscaling of custom resource

 Application autoscaling allows users to scale in/out custom resources by specifying a custom endpoint that can be invoked by Application Autoscaling.
 In this example, this custom endpoint is implemented using API Gateway and an AWS Lambda function.
 Here's a high level flow depicting this approach: